nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

-After clicking the **Enable Encryption** button you see the message "No encryption module loaded, please load a encryption module in the app menu", so go to your Apps page to enable the ownCloud Default Encryption Module.
+After clicking the **Enable Encryption** button you see the message "No encryption module loaded, please load a encryption module in the app menu", so go to your Apps page to enable the Nextcloud Default Encryption Module.

 .. figure:: images/encryption1.png

-Return to your Admin page to see the ownCloud Default Encryption Module added to the module selector, and automatically selected.
+Return to your Admin page to see the Nextcloud Default Encryption Module added to the module selector, and automatically selected.
 Now you must log out and then log back in to initialize your encryption keys.